-Producing reports from databases in lieu of production of the database itself is supported by Fed.
+26 Producing reports from databases in lieu of production of the database itself is supported by Fed.
 R. Civ.
-P. 34(b)(2)(C)(iii): "A party need not produce the same electronically stored information in more than one form."
+P. 34(b)(2)(CE)(iii): "A party need not produce the same electronically stored information in more than one form."
 But at least one court has held otherwise.
 Margel v.
 E.G.L.
-Gem Lab Ltd., 2008 WL 2224288, at \5 (S.D.N.Y.
-May 29, 2008) ("[I]t appears that EGL-USA's only objection is that the database is redundant of the information that has already been produced.
-I do not find that objection to be persuasive in light of the fact that information maintained in an electronic database is necessarily in a form that is not identical to a report prepared on the basis of that data and should, therefore, ordinarily be produced.").
-The court in Margel did not cite Rule 34 for this proposition, and instead cited a case that ordered a party "to produce paper and electronic copies of same documents."
+Gem Lab Ltd., No. 04 CIV 1514, 2008 WL 2224288, at 5 (S.D.N.Y.
+May 29, 2008) ("[I]t appears that EGL-USA's only objection is that the database is redundant of the information maintained in an electronic database is necessarily in a form that is not identical to a report prepared on the basis of that data and should, therefore, ordinarily be produced.").
+The court in Margel did not cite Rule 34 for this proposition and instead cited a case that ordered a party "to produce paper and electronic copies of same documents."
+Id. (citing Member Servs., Inc. v.
+Sec.
+Mut.
+Life Ins., No. 06-CV-1164, 2007 WL 2907520, at 1 (N.D.N.Y.
+Oct.
+3, 2007)).

-databases.
-However, just as a driver of a car may need a mechanic to help understand how the automobile's engine or on-board computer works, a party may require additional expertise to develop adequate procedures to identify and produce database information.
+procedures to identify and produce database information.
 Normally, such expertise, whether through consultants, IT professionals, or other specialists, serves as an adjunct to the responding party's legal team.
-In highly disputed situations, however, courts may choose a neutral third party, such as a special master, to assist with this process.
+In highly disputed situations, however, courts may choose a neutral third party, such as a special master, to assist with this process.28